elena-schaefer/terminal_game/README.md

 ## Branches

-- Feature/add_monster:
+- Feature/add_monster: <br>
-  Implements a monster that chases player in through the map.
+  Implements a monster that chases player through a map.

 ---